 1. Arctic

-The arctic climate is characterized by lowered, freezing climate – but that is not its only distinguishing feature.
+A lowered freezing temperature characterizes the Arctic climate, but it is not its only distinguishing feature.
 Arctic habitats are defined by their icy environment and the combined lack of trees due to the weather conditions.

-According to the World Wildlife Fund, arctic habitats are under serious threat due to over warming – and have warmed by at least 10 degrees Fahrenheit since 1900.
+According to the World Wildlife Fund, Arctic habitats are under serious threat due to overheating—they have warmed by at least 10 degrees Fahrenheit since 1900.

-Arctic environments exist all over the United States, Canada, Russia, Iceland, Sweden, Finland, Norway, and Greenland.
-If there’s ice and a lack of trees, you might be in an arctic climate!
+Arctic environments exist in the United States, Canada, Russia, Iceland, Sweden, Finland, Norway, and Greenland.
+If there’s ice and no trees, you might be in an arctic climate!

 Polar habitats exist separately and are located at the utmost poles of the world (where conditions reach even further into the extremes).